enflam3/quiz-trial/README.md

 Need Testing and polishing for finished project.

+// DONE
+~~Add UTF-8 character support

-//TO DO:
+// TO DO:

   *General testing and debugging <br>
   *Add more info and error messages <br>
-  *Database cleanup and indexing <br>
-  *structurize code more efficiently <br>
-  *Large data and responsive testing
+  *Large data and responsive testing <br>
+  *Refresh data on navigation change